-- 5. Executive Compensation Disclosure.
-A foreign private issuer must disclose the amount of compensation paid, and benefits in kind granted, for the last full financial year to its directors and members of its administrative, supervisory or management bodies.
-Unlike a domestic issuer, it may supply this information on a group basis unless individual disclosure is required by the foreign private issuer's home country or otherwise made public.
-The disclosure standard covers contingent or deferred compensation accrued for the year, even if payable at a later date.
-A description of bonus, profit sharing, stock option and retirement plans must also be given, but foreign private issuers are not obligated to provide the compensation discussion and analysis that is required of domestic issuers. - 6.
-Additional Registration Statement Disclosure.
-The registration statement (but not the publicly distributed prospectus) is also required to contain certain other information, including the following: - Information regarding indemnification of officers and directors; - (2) A summary of all of the sales of securities not registered under the Securities Act by the issuer within the last three years and the bases for exemption from the registration requirements of the Securities Act; - (3) As exhibits, various documents and other items including (a) an opinion of counsel as to the legality of the securities being registered, (b) consents of attorneys, accountants and other experts referenced in the prospectus as to the use of their names in the prospectus, and (c) certain material contracts.25 Exhibits that are not in English must be filed together with an English translation or summary of material provisions. - 7.
+- Information regarding indemnification of officers and directors; - (2) A summary of all of the sales of securities not registered under the Securities Act by the issuer within the last three years and the bases for exemption from the registration requirements of the Securities Act; - (3) As exhibits, various documents and other items including (a) an opinion of counsel as to the legality of the securities being registered, (b) consents of attorneys, accountants and other experts referenced in the prospectus as to the use of their names in the prospectus, and (c) certain material contracts.
+Exhibits that are not in English must be filed together with an English translation or summary of material provisions. - 8.
 Signature of the Registration Statement.
-Each registration statement must be signed by the issuer and its principal executive officer, its principal financial officer, its principal accounting officer, at least a majority of its board of directors and, in the case of a foreign private issuer, a duly authorized representative in the U.S. These signatories, as well as any director who did not sign the registration statement, are subject to potential liability under the Securities Act as more fully described in Part VI of this guidebook.

-8. Plain English.
-Since October 1998, "plain English" rules have applied to registration statements filed under the Securities Act.
+Each registration statement must be signed by the issuer and its principal executive officer, its principal financial officer, its principal accounting officer, at least a majority of its board of directors and, in the case of a foreign private issuer, a duly authorized representative in the U.S. Any director, whether or not he or she signed the registration statement, is subject to potential liability under the Securities Act as more fully described in Part VI of this guidebook. - 9.
+Plain English.
+Since 1998, "plain English" rules have applied to registration statements filed under the Securities Act.
 The SEC adopted the plain English rules in order to address a perceived widespread problem that the average investor was not reading public offering prospectuses because they were generally written in a manner that made them difficult to understand.

 Issuers must now use plain English writing principles in the organization, language and design of the forepart of the registration statement, namely, the front and back cover pages, the summary, and the risk factors section.
 These plain English principles consist of the use of short sentences, the use of definite, concrete everyday language, the use of the active voice, and tabular presentation of complex information.
 They also forbid use of legal jargon or multiple negatives.

 Furthermore, the information must be presented in a format that is visually inviting and easy to read.